Spectrally-Corrected and Regularized Linear Discriminant Analysis for Spiked Covariance Model: Consistent Estimate of the True Error and Parameter Optimization

-Assumption \ref{as:2} is fundamental in our analysis since it guarantees, as standard results from random matrix theory, the one-to-one mapping between the sample eigen-values and the unknown population one.
+The assumption \ref{as:2} is the basis of our analysis and the basic premise of applying high-dimensional random matrix theory, which guarantees a one-to-one mapping between sample eigenvalues and unknown population eigenvalues.
 In fact, when $\lambda_j>\sqrt{J}$ (or $-1<\lambda_j<-\sqrt{J}$), $\lambda_j$ can be consistently estimated for $j\in \mathbb{I}$.

 \begin{assumption} $\|\bmu_i\|$ has a bounded Euclidean norm, that is $\|\bmu_i\|=O(1)$, $i=0,1$. \end{assumption}

 \begin{assumption} The spectral norm of $\Sigma$ is bounded, that is $\|\bSig\|=O(1)$. \end{assumption}